state-of-the-practice meeting:

 Economic

-Theodore Tomasi, Ph.D., Managing Principal, Business Director - Natural Resources and Environmental Economics, Integral Consulting
+Theodore Tomasi, Ph.D., Senior Principal - Natural Resources and Environmental Economics, Integral Consulting

 Policy

-Ruth Demeter, Senior Director of Policy, Global Energy Institute, US Chamber of Commerce
+Ruth Demeter Hayes, Senior Director of Policy, Global Energy Institute, US Chamber of Commerce

 3:00 PM